Venzory/Venzory/docs/process/TESTING.md

 ## Overview

-Remcura V2 uses **Vitest** for testing with a clear separation between unit tests and integration tests.
+Venzory uses **Vitest** for testing with a clear separation between unit tests and integration tests.

 - **Unit tests** run quickly without a database using mocked dependencies
 - **Integration tests** require a real PostgreSQL database and test full database transactions